WHEN THE TIME COMES

 When the time comes

 When the time is right for you we will treat you and your pet with the upmost respect and given as much time as you need.
-It can be carried out either in the surgery or we can come to your home at your request.
+It will usually be carried out in the surgery, but if this isn’t possible for you please give us a call to discuss your options, as in exceptional circumstances we may be able to offer a home visit.
 Whether you stay with your pet during the procedure is entirely up to you – it may be a comfort to you to see that euthanasia is usually a quick and gentle process.

 Afterwards

-It is entirely natural to feel upset when your dog dies.
-After all, your dog is a beloved family member.
+It is entirely natural to feel upset when your pet dies.
+After all, your pet is a beloved family member.
 Do not be embarrassed about showing your emotions – veterinary staff expect you to be upset.